The Moneyball opportunity in basketball

 If my team can gain a massive edge against competition, I want them to exploit the hell out of it.
 And I don't want them to invite Michael Lewis over to write a book when they do.

 It's a truism in tech that founders of successful companies get replaced by the bean counters and the optimizers.
 Intuition and bold moves get replaced by the diminishing returns from decision by spreadsheet.
 Too much abstraction, too little feel for the game.
+And that is used as an excuse to ignore numbers and rely on the eye test.

-Not only did Hobson implement most of the core rules that transformed James Naismith's YMCA winter sport into the modern game we know, he applied his insight to winning games for his teams, and then he wrote a book complaining about how fans don't it.
+Not only did Hobson implement most of the core rules that transformed James Naismith's YMCA winter sport into the modern game we know, he applied his insight to winning games for his teams, and then he wrote a book complaining about how fans and pundits don't it.
+Hobson is one of basketball's true founders.
+He wanted fans to see the game with the same appreciation for winning that he could.
+(How democratic of him.)

-He didn't believe he could just stare hard at such a fast-paced game to see everything that mattered, so he applied the scientific method to measuring important events, especially ones related to possession of the ball and shooting efficiency, then visualized those things in new ways.
-Take his single-game player sheet for example and its lack of emphasis on points.
+Crucially, he didn't believe he could just stare harder than the next guy at such a fast-paced game to see what separated winners from losers, so he applied the scientific method to measuring important events, especially ones related to possession of the ball and shooting efficiency, then visualized them in new ways.
+Take his single-game player sheet.
+Note what it emphasizes, as well as what it doesn't (points).

 Or look at how he focused on the ebb and flow of slim leads and deficits by introducing a game flow chart.